Node Interaction in Diagram Component

 }

-• A rotate handler is placed above the selector.
-Clicking and dragging the handler in a circular direction lead to rotate the node.
+• A rotate handle appears above the selector.
+Click and drag the handle in a circular direction to rotate the node.

 • The node is rotated with reference to the static pivot point.

-• Pivot thumb (thumb at the middle of the node) appears when rotating the node to represent the static point.
+• The rotate thumb (thumb at the middle of the node) appears when rotating the node to represent the static point.

-• When a node is rotated, the RotationChanging and RotationChanged events get triggered.
+• When a node is rotated, the RotationChanging and RotationChanged events are triggered.

 The Flip is performed to give the mirrored image of the original element.